syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

 Enables or disables the thumbnail image compression option in FileExplorer control.
-By enabling this option, you can reduce the thumbnail image size while loaading.
+By enabling this option, you can reduce the thumbnail image size while loading.